WubWub Audio custom speaker with ribbon tweeter and drivers in dramatic lighting

 Bookshelf Speakers

 Compact two-way designs for surround channels or smaller rooms.
-Same build quality and active design as towers in a smaller package.
+Same build quality as towers in a smaller package.
+Available powered or passive.

 Typical: $2,500–$3,500/pair